falrest/Project-Revou/README.md

 ﻿# Project-Revou

-📊mini project creates a task list, in this task list you can add and delete 💻use HTML, CSS, dan Java Script
+📊mini project creates a task list, in this task list you can add and delete 💻use HTML, CSS, and Java Script

 #Thank You